jimliddle/turboquant-amd-vulkan/Docs/turboquant-benchmarks.md

 - HIP has compile-validated backend support, but the benchmark proof in this repository is currently Vulkan-backed.
 - The current result is good enough to justify further investment, but it is still a forked implementation rather than a polished upstream-ready patch series.

+## What These Benchmarks Do Not Prove

+These results should not be read as "TurboQuant fixes every long-context problem."

+In particular, they do not prove that TurboQuant solves very large prompt-ingest or prefill bottlenecks on local hardware.

+That distinction matters:

+- TurboQuant directly targets KV-cache efficiency.
+- KV-cache efficiency often helps most in generation-heavy and mixed workloads.
+- Very large prompt evaluation can still be dominated by prefill compute, which TurboQuant does not magically remove.

+In other words:

+- if the main problem is decode or mixed prompt+generation throughput, TurboQuant can help a lot
+- if the main problem is extreme long-context prompt loading, TurboQuant may help memory fit but still leave prefill speed as the usability wall

+This is why future benchmark work should include context-growth curves in addition to fixed `pp` / `tg` points.

 ## Recommended Next Benchmark Work

 - Add a second model family so the result is not anchored to one GGUF.